wbin01/monitor/README.md

     monit.set_primary_character(Some('-'), Some((222, 17, 64)));  // Default char is #
     monit.set_secondary_character(None, Some((64, 38, 80)));      // Default char is -

-    // A loop controls the monitor display time for _ in 0..60 {  // If 'sleep' below is 1 second, then using 60 here is 1 minute in loop print!("{esc}[2J{esc}[1;1H", esc = 27 as char); // Clear terminal
+    for _ in 0..60 {  // If 'sleep' below is 1 second, then using 60 here is 1 minute in loop
+        print!("{esc}[2J{esc}[1;1H", esc = 27 as char); // Clear terminal